ACI-Rental/front-end/README.md

 ## Running end-to-end tests

-Run `npm run e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
+Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Contributing and getting started
-Please refer to the [CONTRIBUTING.md](https://github.com/ACI-Rental/docs/blob/main/CONTRIBUTING.md) in the [docs repository](https://github.com/ACI-Rental/docs) for more information